When should a senior driver stop driving? Have you seen dangerous senior drivers in Fort Myers or Cape Coral?

 How do I report dangerous senior drivers?
 When should a senior stop driving?
 Who makes the choice to stop a senior driver from driving?
 These are questions that come up a lot.
 Unfortunately, there is no good answer.

 In Lee County, Cape Coral, and Fort Myers we have a very large senior population.
-If you have ever driven in our area there are a lot of bad drivers to begin with.
+If you have ever driven in our area there are a lot of bad drivers, to begin with.
 This high number of bad drivers can be due to a large population of tourists unsure of the area, soccer moms in a hurry to get the kids, or just plain lack of courtesy.
 Young or old, all bad and/or impaired drivers can be a threat and danger to themselves and the population surrounding them.
 It may just seem like our area has more dangerous senior drivers than other places based on the population.

 Seniors get a bad reputation of being unsafe drivers.

 Yes, there may be a misconception that there are dangerous senior drivers everywhere.
-The reality is seniors are actually less likely to be involved in a fatal traffic accident than those 35 to 54 according to a recent IIHS study.
-This is contrary to the dangerous senior drivers myth.
+The reality is that seniors are actually less likely to be involved in a fatal traffic accident than those aged 35 to 54.
+This is according to a recent IIHS study.
+Data like this is contrary to the dangerous senior driver’s myth.

-That’s why Abby Services (in-home caregivers for seniors) works with the LCSO (Lee County Sheriff’s Office) on a program called Car-fit to help prevent dangerous senior drivers.
+That’s why Abby Services works with the LCSO (Lee County Sheriff’s Office) on a program called Car-fit to help prevent dangerous senior drivers.

 What is CarFit?